ahmetssuhan/I2C_LCD_STD/README.md

 ## License

-This project is licensed under the terms of the included `LICENSE` file.
+This project is licensed under the terms of the included `LICENSE` file.(MIT License if you want to use you can use whenever you want)